 Consulting giant Ernst & Young makes money by providing on-site assistance to clients.
 Many of EY employees rarely sit at their own desk every day.
 They are in the field generating billable hours.
 An internal analysis by the company revealed that they were spending a ton of money on expensive, high-end office space that they didn’t really need.

-Through data from digital staff directories and room reservation systems, the IT staff was able to find out what’s really needed for office and meeting space across the company.
-Access control systems told the story in more detail as to how often the staff actually enters the office space each day.
+Through data from digital staff directories and room reservation systems, the IT staff was able to find out what’s really necessary for office and meeting space across the company.
+In fact, access control systems told the story in more detail as to how often the staff actually enters the office space each day.

 This data arrived at their fingertips from room-reservations systems, digital door signs and other areas, and helped them determine that as much as $500 million in office lease expenses could be saved, including $85 million from the Times Square offices alone.